mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 nothing # hide
 ```

-Subsequently, the user needs to establish a set of pseudomeasurements, where measurements must come in pairs as well.
+Subsequently, the user needs to establish a set of pseudo-measurements, where measurements must come in pairs as well.
 Let us create that set:
 ```@example ACSEObservabilityAnalysis
 pseudo = measurement()

-addWattmeter!(system, pseudo; label = "Wattmeter 1 (Pseudo)", bus = "Bus 1", active = 0.31)
+addWattmeter!(system, pseudo; label = "Pseudo-Wattmeter 1", bus = "Bus 1", active = 0.31)
-addVarmeter!(system, pseudo; label = "Varmeter 1 (Pseudo)", bus = "Bus 1", reactive = -0.19)
+addVarmeter!(system, pseudo; label = "Pseudo-Varmeter 1", bus = "Bus 1", reactive = -0.19)

-addWattmeter!(system, pseudo; label = "Wattmeter 2 (Pseudo)", bus = "Bus 6", active = -0.05)
+addWattmeter!(system, pseudo; label = "Pseudo-Wattmeter 2", from = "Branch 7", active = 0.10)
-addVarmeter!(system, pseudo; label = "Varmeter 2 (Pseudo)", bus = "Bus 6", reactive = 0.0)
+addVarmeter!(system, pseudo; label = "Pseudo-Varmeter 2", from = "Branch 7", reactive = 0.01)

 nothing # hide
 ```

 !!! note "Info"
-    The labels for specific pseudomeasurements must differ from those defined in the measurements stored in the `device` set.
-This is necessary because the next step involves adding pseudomeasurements to the `device` set.
+    The labels for specific pseudo-measurements must differ from those defined in the measurements stored in the `device` set.
+This is necessary because the next step involves adding pseudo-measurements to the `device` set.

 Subsequently, the user can execute the [`restorationGram!`](@ref restorationGram!(::PowerSystem, ::Measurement, ::Measurement, ::Island)) function:
 ```@example ACSEObservabilityAnalysis